francinv/IT1901-SalaryChecker/README.md

 2)
 mvn clean install
 #Tests can be skipped by using "mvn clean install -DskipTests"
+#Clean install can be skipped if application has been ran with remote access or with local access previously.

 3)
 mvn spring-boot:run -pl restserver

 4)
 https://salarycheckergr2111.herokuapp.com/
+#Click link above.
 ```
 ## How to get started using SalaryChecker:
 The SalaryChecker application is meant for two seperate user-groups.